ossu/computer-science/CODE_OF_CONDUCT.md

 ## 6. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[Contact Email Address](https://github.com/ericdouglas).
+[Contact Link](https://github.com/ericdouglas).